-Laguna is one of the easy places to go to escape the Manila City life.
+Laguna is one of the easiest places to go to escape Manila City life.
 A short side trip to Laguna after your Manila trip is super easy, with an hour drive you’ll reach Laguna.
 Local Manileños even consider Laguna as one of their best weekend getaway spots.
 Check out this guide to see Laguna’s top nature and historical tourist spots.

 How to get to Laguna